Merdjanoff v. Commissioner:

 The Regulation Jungle

-The Internal Revenue Code can get complicated, and tax practitioners will often get an additional 1-year degree called an "LLM" or "Master of Laws."
-(I'm not sure why it's not called an "ML") I decided to forego the LLM and teach myself some of these topics, using some of the pedagogical skills from my days as a piano teacher.
-Merdnjanoff was one of many cases where this was put to the test.
+The Internal Revenue Code can get complicated, and tax attorneys like myself will often get an additional 1-year degree called an "LLM" or "Master of Laws."
+(I'm not sure why it's not called an "ML") I decided to forego the LLM and teach myself some of these topics, and Merdjanoff was one of many cases where this was put to the test.

 U.S. citizens can claim something called a "foreign income exclusion"; there's a particular form that they have to use.
 There are also limitations under Treasury Regulations when the form is filed late.
 These regulations state that late-filed returns claiming the foreign income exclusion must have the text "Filed Pursuant to Section 1.911-7(a)(2)(i)(D)" written at the top.
 However, this regulation also states that the foreign income exclusion will not be denied based on an "inadvertent error."